collaborative-robotics/ABT/README.md

 1. `modelxx.py`.
 This file contains/initializes

-    1. The names of your ABT leafs,
+    1. The names of your ABT leaves,

     2. The initial probability of success for each leaf

     2. The mean and variance for the emission symbol distribution for each state

-    2. all of this is folded into an object of class model() (def in abtclass.py)
+    2. all of this is folded into an object of class model() (defined in abtclass.py)

 2. `[ProjName]_ABT.py`.
 This file sets up the ABT with

     1. the new leaf class `aug_leaf()` (from abtclass.py)

-    2. the 16-state file peg_ABT.py  e.g. peg in hole task.
+    2. the 16-state file peg_ABT.py an example peg-in-hole task.

-    **  or-** a simple test project:   `simp_ABT.py` with 4+2 states
+    **  or-** a simple test project:   `simp_ABT.py` with 4+2=6 states

     **  or-** customize your own `N` state model.